Waddon: History

-It is not known when the manor of Croydon was granted to the See of Canterbury, but it is thought of be before then end of the 9th century.
+It is not known when the manor of Croydon was granted to the See of Canterbury, but it is thought of be before the end of the 9th century.
 The archbishop had lands in Croydon about 871.
-The Domesday Book shows it as part of the archbishop's lands held in demesne (for his own use).
+The Domesday Book of 1086 shows it as part of the archbishop's lands held in demesne (for his own use).
 After a royal grant in the 13th century, Croydon became a market town.
 In 1276 Archbishop Robert Kilwardby obtained a grant of market in 1276.
 It was to be held every Friday and a nine-day fair was to be held on the vigil of St. Botolph the abbot (17 June).
 Waddon's name was first recorded in the twelfth century and derives from Old English meaning 'the hill where woad grows, or is grown'.
 Evidence of Bronze Age and Iron Age habitation have been found locally.
 Waddon has an older area with 19th-century properties, some even older, close to central Croydon.
 Further south is a large estate of Council-owned and former Council-owned homes and a small number of tower blocks.
 In the inter-war years Waddon had the most Croydon Corporation owned homes in Croydon with 1,125 council houses and 80 council flats.

 The geographical area of Waddon extends further north than the political boundary of Waddon ward.
 Located in the Wandle river valley, one of the river's sources, Waddon Ponds, is a public open space.
 The Wandle has been deculverted in Wandle Park and in the New South Quarter development.
 Wandle Park, opened in 1890, has benefited from the Town and Country Planning Act 1990's Section 106 monies paid by property developers of the New South Quarter which have been used to refurbish the park.
 The River Bourne once flowed above ground through the South Mead, now Southbridge Road, and along Old Town where it joined the River Wandle.
 From the Middle Ages the Waddon Court Estate covered much of the area.
 Mills operated on the River Wandle which was used later to irrigate watercress beds as well as feed the lakes of Waddon Court.

 The first incarnation of the Hare and Hounds public house opened in 1773, on what was then Waddon Marsh Lane.
 In the latter years of the 18th century Waddon Court's owner, John Dewye Parker, raised a volunteer corps of yeomen here, at his own expense, and "military evolutions were performed with the utmost precision, upon the lawn surrounding his mansion."